Eugene Bullard: Honors

 Bullard received 14 decorations and medals from the government of France.
 In 1954, the French government invited Bullard to Paris to be one of the three men chosen to rekindle the everlasting flame at the Tomb of the Unknown Soldier under the Arc de Triomphe.
 In 1959, he was made a Chevalier (Knight) of the Légion d'honneur by General Charles de Gaulle, who called Bullard a "véritable héros français" ("true French hero").
 He also was awarded the Médaille militaire, another high military distinction.

-In 1989 he was posthumously inducted into the inaugural class of the Georgia Aviation Hall of Fame.
-On August 23, 1994 – 33 years after his death, and 77 years to the day after the physical that should have allowed him to fly for his own country — Bullard was posthumously commissioned a second lieutenant in the United States Air Force.
+In 1989, he was posthumously inducted into the inaugural class of the Georgia Aviation Hall of Fame.
+On August 23, 1994 – 33 years after his death, and 77 years to the day after the physical that should have allowed him to fly for his own country – Bullard was posthumously commissioned a second lieutenant in the United States Air Force.

-On October 9, 2019, the Museum of Aviation in Warner Robins, Georgia erected a statue in Bullard's honor.
+On October 9, 2019, the Museum of Aviation in Warner Robins, Georgia, erected a statue in Bullard's honor.

-There is a sign in Columbus, Georgia, near the site of the house where he grew up, which describes his early life.
+There is a sign in Columbus, Georgia, near the site of the house where Bullard grew up, which describes his early life.

-In 2022 Bullard was inducted with the class of 2020 into The National Aviation Hall of Fame in Dayton, Ohio.
+In 2022, Bullard was inducted with the class of 2020 into The National Aviation Hall of Fame in Dayton, Ohio.